BertinettoV/caesar-cryptanalysis-tool/README.md

 ## Features
 - Encode any text with Caesar shift.
 - Brute-forces and prints all 25 possible decryptions.
 - Dictionary + frequency analysis scoring (Italian or English).
+- Possibility to choose which analysis is more important in "evaluation" function
 - Outputs scores that indicate the most likely plaintext.

+## Example for encrypting
+Input: "ILOVEPIZZA" Shift: "3"
+Output: "LORYHSLCCD"

-## Example
+## Example for decrypting
-Input: "LORYHSLCCD" (shift 3)
+Input: "LORYHSLCCD"
 Output: 3  : ILOVEPIZZA - 534.610

 ## What next
 Vigenère and polyalphabetic ciphers.